 35.3.8 Block ack procedures in Multi-link operation

 If a recipient MLD has independent scoreboard context control at an affiliated STA (i.e., the STA is not able to be in sync with the information at the common reordering buffer or the information at another STA affiliated (#15825)with the same MLD to update its local scoreboard context), then the affiliated STA shall implement partial state operation and should discard the temporary record after the end of the current TXOP.
+If BA is not transmitted before the end of the current TXOP, the affiliated STA should discard the temporary record right before processing the scoreboard context of the next received the QoS Data frame of the TID from the initiator MLD in the link.(#16206)

 NOTE 4—If a recipient MLD has independent scoreboard context control at an affiliated STA (STA 1), then STA 1’s WinStartR might not be within 211 of the WinStartR at another affiliated STA (STA 2) of the same MLD.
 As a result, STA 1 can fail to accurately update the scoreboard context and hence, might provide an incorrect reception status for an MPDU received in (#16805)a subsequent TXOP.
 Therefore, it is recommended that STA 1 discards its temporary record in a timely manner.
 If the affiliated STA can be in sync with the latest information at another STA affiliated with the same MLD, then it does not have to discard the temporary record at the end of the current TXOP.